 Fig.~\ref{fig:tcf_all} presents the evaluation of the quantum-informed machine learning framework on the turbulent channel flow dataset.
-Our ML models perform auto-regressive (one frame in one frame out) inference over a horizon of $t_{end}=1000$ time steps.
-The visualisations span a two-dimensional domain of size $64 \times 64$ in the $x$–$y$ plane.
-Panel (a) shows a comparison of time-averaged velocity magnitudes $u$ across a $64 \times 64$ domain for the ground truth, the surrogate model without Q-Prior, and two Q-Prior-enhanced variants: the emulator and real superconducting IQM device.
-The colourbar on the right indicates the magnitude of $u$, with higher values in yellow and lower values in blue.
-The ground truth (top left) displays smooth large-scale variations in the velocity field.
+Our ML models perform auto-regressive (one frame in one frame out) inference over a horizon of \R{$1000$ time steps}.
+The visualizations span a two-dimensional domain of size $64 \times 64$ in the $x$–$y$ plane.
+Panel (A) shows a comparison of time-averaged velocity magnitudes $u$ across a $64 \times 64$ domain for the ground truth, the machine learning model without Q-Prior, and two Q-Prior-enhanced variants: the emulator and real superconducting IQM device.
+The colorbar on the right indicates the magnitude of $u$, with higher values in yellow and lower values in blue.
+The ground truth (top left) displays smooth, large-scale variations in the velocity field.
 The model without Q-Prior (top right) introduces noticeable small-scale noise and fails to capture the smooth gradients seen in the true field.
 In contrast, both Q-Prior (with emulator and with IQM device) models (bottom row) closely match the ground truth, preserving the dominant spatial structures and exhibiting lower spurious variability.
-Panel~(b) plots the ensemble energy spectrum $\langle E(k) \rangle$ as a function of the wavenumber $k$ for the raw data (solid blue line), the surrogate model without Q-Prior (green dashed line), the model with Q-Prior (orange dash-dotted line), and the model with Q-Prior IQM (purple dotted line).
-The model without Q-Prior deviates from the ground truth at higher wavenumbers, with discrepancies arising at smaller spatial scales.
+Panel~(B) plots the ensemble energy spectrum $\langle E(k) \rangle$ as a function of the wavenumber $k$ for the raw data (solid blue line), the machine learning model without Q-Prior (green dashed line), the model with Q-Prior (orange dash-dotted line), and the model with Q-Prior IQM (purple dotted line).
+The model without Q-Prior deviates from the ground truth at higher wavenumbers, with discrepancies arising at smaller spatial scales, which indicates a failure to capture the essential small-scale physical dynamics of the system.
+As we will demonstrate in the following section~\ref{sec:comparison}, this is a common failure mode for state-of-the-art classical architectures.
 In contrast, both Q-Prior variants better capture the energy distribution across all scales.
-Panel~(c) compares the normalised TKE fields across a $64 \times 64$ spatial domain for the ground truth, the model without Q-Prior, and two Q-Prior-based configurations: the Emulator and IQM.
+Panel~(C) compares the normalized TKE fields across a $64 \times 64$ spatial domain for the ground truth, the model without Q-Prior, and two Q-Prior-based configurations: the emulator and IQM.
 The ground truth (top left) displays spatially structured regions of elevated TKE, particularly near the domain boundaries, reflecting characteristic flow features.
 The model without Q-Prior (top right) fails to capture any meaningful TKE patterns, instead producing a near-zero field, which indicates an almost static prediction over time.
 In contrast, both Q-Prior-based models (bottom row) recover structured TKE fields that closely resemble the ground truth.
 These models preserve the dominant energy distribution and capture the spatial organization of turbulent structures more accurately.
-Panel~(d) shows the dimensionless velocity profile $u^+$ as a function of the dimensionless wall-normal coordinate $y^+$.
-Results are compared with the raw data, log-law and DNS reference.
-All surrogates reproduce the canonical log-law behaviour and match well with the reference data, DNS data and log law.
+Panel~(D) shows the dimensionless velocity profile $u^+$ as a function of the dimensionless wall-normal coordinate $y^+$.
+Our results are compared with the raw data, log-law and DNS reference.
+All machine learning models reproduce the canonical log-law behaviour and match well with the reference data, DNS data and log law.

 Overall, the Q-Prior provides a clear improvement in the spatiotemporal prediction of cross-sections in turbulent channel flow, where governing equations for the cross-sectional dynamics are not explicitly defined.
 This makes it a potentially valuable tool for engineering applications that rely on coupling Reynolds-Averaged Navier–Stokes (RANS) and LES approaches~\cite{xue2022synthetic}.